-5SPOF relies on the Debtor for finance and accounting services related to the closing of books and maintaining its accounting records.
+SPOF relies on the Debtor for finance and accounting services related to the closing of books and maintaining its accounting records.
 SPOF has at all times maintained its own, separate bank accounts and had its own financial statements.
+4 7.

-77. Catholic Charities of the Diocese of Oakland, Inc.
+Catholic Charities of the Diocese of Oakland, Inc.

-8Catholic Charities of the Diocese of Oakland, Inc., dba Catholic Charities of the East Bay ("CCEB") is a California not-for-profit corporation.
+5 Catholic Charities of the Diocese of Oakland, Inc., dba Catholic Charities of the East Bay ("CCEB") is a California not-for-profit corporation.
 CCEB is the social service arm of the Debtor.
-CCEB9 helps vulnerable communities within Alameda and Contra Costa Counties by supporting children, youth, families, and seniors and immigrants from crisis to stability to well-being.
+CCEB helps vulnerable communities within Alameda and Contra Costa Counties by supporting children, youth, families, and seniors and immigrants from crisis to stability to well-being.

-Founded in 1935, CCEB provides hope and healing to vulnerable children, youth and families in Alameta and Contra Costa Counties through compassionate services that transform lives and foster self-sufficiency.
+8Founded in 1935, CCEB provides hope and healing to vulnerable children, youth and families in Alameda and Contra Costa Counties through compassionate services that transform lives and foster self-sufficiency.
 CCEB works to address the root causes of poverty and issues of social justice.
-CCEB heeds the call of the Pope to serve the vulnerable and services people in need regardless of religious belief, race, national origin, gender or sexual orientation.
+CCEB heeds the call of the Pope to serve the vulnerable and services people in need regardless of religious belief, (race, national origin, gender or sexual orientation.

-As the social service arm of the Debtor, CCEB is a nationally recognized leader in healing traumat and providing evidence-based mental health services and restorative practices.
+11As the social service arm of the Debtor, CCEB is a nationally recognized leader in healing trauma and providing evidence-based mental health services and restorative practices.
 CCEB is also nationally accredited through the New York-based Council on Accreditation, demonstrating the implementation of best practice standards in the field of human services in all aspects of CCEB's programs, services, management and administration.

-CCEB has at all times maintained its own, separate bank accounts and had its own financial statements.
+14CCEB has at all times maintained its own, separate bank accounts and had its own financial statements.
+15

-188. Catholic Church Support Services (dba Catholic Management Services)
+8. Catholic Church Support Services (dba Catholic Management Services)

-19Catholic Church Support Services ("CCSS"), established January 1, 2014, is a California nonprofit religious corporation that operates under the trade name of Catholic Management Services.
-CCSSOprovides management services to Catholic dioceses throughout the United States, including Puerto Rico, generally regarding their funeral and cemetery enterprises.
-CCSS provides general managerial administration of the day-to-day operations of cemeteries, including marketing and branding support, business development, and process and systems reviews under management services agreements.
+16 Catholic Church Support Services ("CCSS"), established January 1, 2014, is a California nonprofit religious corporation that operates under the trade name of Catholic Management Services.
+CCSS provides management services to Catholic dioceses throughout the United States, including Puertos Rico, generally regarding their funeral and cemetery enterprises.
+CCSS provides general managerial administration of the day-to-day operations of cemeteries, including marketing and branding suppos, business development, and process and systems reviews under management services agreements.

-23CCSS has its own board and audited financial statements and has at all times maintained its own, separate bank accounts.
+CCSS has its own board and audited financial statements and has at all times maintained its own, separate bank accounts.
 CCSS participates in the Debtor's benefits and insurance plans.

-Furrer Properties Inc.
+229. Furrer Properties Inc.

-25 Furrer Properties Inc. ("Furrer"), a California corporation and wholly-owned subsidiary of the Debtor is used by the Debtor to hold title in its real estate.
-Furrer holds select real estate assets that derive rental property income from cemeteries, a four-unit rental property, and parking lot in Oakland.
-27
+23Furrer Properties Inc. ("Furrer"), a California corporation and wholly-owned subsidiary of the Debtor, is used by the Debtor to hold title in its real estate.
+Furrer holds select real estate assets that derive 4 ental property income from cemeteries, a four-unit rental property, and parking lot in Oakland.
+Its financials are consolidated in the audited financials of the Debtor.
+Furrer maintains a separate bank account administered by its agent, a property management company.